KennethTrecy/peratorakka_client/README.md

 # Peratorakka Client
 A client for any Peratorakka server.

-## Purpose
-The purpose of this system is to track the cash flow and create financial statements automatically.
-The system allows the users (persons or businesses) to manage their financies.
+Peratorakka is a software system aimed to manage and track the finances, personal or commercial.
+It is made up of a client and [server].
+In this repository, it has an implementation of the client which allows the users to interact with server.
+The server may be implemented in different programming language as long as it has compatible API.

 Screenshots of this project can be found in [author's post].
 Currently, there is no server available to access by common people.
 Yet, the instructions how to start the system can be found below.